 Grad PLUS loans versus private student loans

 If you’re pursuing graduate school, you may quickly realize the significant costs that can be associated with certain programs.
-As you determine the best way to finance graduate school, in this article, we’ll compare federal Direct PLUS loans — also known as Grad PLUS loans — with private student loans so you can understand the differences between the two and what option may work best for you.
+Because of that you might want to learn about ways to finance graduate school.
+In this article, we’ll compare federal Direct PLUS loans — also known as Grad PLUS loans — with private student loans so you can understand the differences between the two and what option may work best for you.

 What’s a Grad PLUS loan?